Civil Rights Then and Now: MLK’s Influence on Public Policy

 Consider, for a moment, that the average cost of a master’s degree program is $31,046.
 Most two-year master’s degree programs can cost anywhere between $44,000 and $57,000, which includes the cost of non-tuition expenses, such as transportation and housing.

-At UT Permian Basin, the total estimated cost of our online MPA program is less than $15,000.
+At UT Permian Basin, the total estimated cost of our online MPA program is less than $15,000, making us one of the cheapest online MPA programs and a smart investment for your future.
 Our online program, with its virtual classroom, has less overhead than your typical on-campus MPA program, so we’re able to pass on the savings to you.

 Online MPA programs aren’t limited by classroom sizes and can therefore offer a wider range of courses than on-campus programs.
 For example, students in our online program can satisfy their elective requirements with MPA courses or a variety of courses offered by other online programs at our University, including: